qmetry/qaf/pages/latest/maketest_data_driven.md

  * meta-key - any meta-key from test case meta-data

 ## Test data Filter
-You can filter specific test data by providing logical expression or list of indices or range.
+You can [filter specific test data](data_driven_filter.html) by providing logical expression or list of indices or range.

+## Data provider Intercepter

+Implementation of [QAFDataProviderIntercepter](javadoc/com/qmetry/qaf/automation/testng/dataprovider/QAFDataProviderIntercepter.html) interface can be registered as `QAFListener` to intercept test data provided by Data provider in data driven test case. you can use it to process or apply filter.

 ## Configure/Override DataProvider